mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 # Binlog router compatibility

-Binlog Router Plugin is compatible with MySQL 5.6, MariaDB 5.5, the current default.
+Binlog Router Plugin is compatible with MySQL 5.6 and MariaDB 5.5, the current default.

 In order to use it with MySQL 5.6, the GTID_MODE setting must be OFF and connecting slaves mustn't use MASTER_AUTO_POSITION = 1 option.